In a classic example of life imitating art, dark clouds were brewing as Deep Purple unveiled Stormbringer on Nov. 16, 1974.

 Specifically, the pair shared a fondness for American R&B, which Hughes had already put to good use with his prior band, Trapeze.
-Now it was manifesting itself on soulful cuts like "Love Don’t Mean a Thing" and the spectacularly funky "You Can’t Do It Right."
+Now that was manifesting itself on soulful cuts like "Love Don’t Mean a Thing" and the spectacularly funky "You Can’t Do It Right."

 Every track featured typically stellar and versatile guitar work from Blackmore, but he was already checking out – and reportedly for the most trivial of reasons: because his bandmates refused to cover an obscure Quatermass song named "Black Sheep of the Family."